dojo/docs/dojox/form/FileUploader.rst

  :linenos:

  "file=uploaded/PIC01.jpg,name=PIC01.jpg,width=320,height=240,type=jpg,error=Not recognized file type"

+You can also send back arbitrary parameters from your server-side script in the comma-delimitted format described below.
+For example, adding variables foo and abc:

+.. code-block :: text
+ :linenos:

+ "file=uploaded/PIC01.jpg,name=PIC01.jpg,width=320,height=240,type=jpg,foo=bar,abc=123"

+Then you can access these variables in the client-side functions using dataArray[i].additionalParams.foo and dataArray[i].additionalParams.abc.

 If *htmlFieldName* is used, the code on the client side gets pretty tricky, as an iframe is necessary for the file-post, and reading back from that iframe presents problems.
 In order to read the iframe return data accurately cross browser, the code needs to be wrapped in a *<textarea>*.
 You can see the code for this on the very last line of UploadFiles.php.
 Note that the textarea needs to be outside of the PHP.
 Example: